 All films play at one of three venues.
 The Varsity Theatre and the Historic Ashland Armory are located in downtown Ashland, a short walking distance from each other.
 The third, Ashland Street Cinema, is located approximately 1.5 miles from downtown Ashland at 1644 Ashland St., and has lots of parking.
-A public bus serves this area (see route 10).
-Festival Events
+A public bus serves this area (see route 10)

-More than 90 films are screened throughout the five-day festival, including documentaries, features, shorts, and animation.
+More than 100 films are screened throughout the five-day festival, including documentaries, features, shorts, and animation.
 Some films are suitable for children.
-The cost per film ranges from $6-$13.
+The cost per film ranges from $6-$14.
 In addition to the films, there are parties, discussions and more.
 All of these events require a ticket – even if the event is free.
-Films

 Our films begin on Thursday morning and run through Monday evening and generally begin at 9 am, noon, 3 pm, 6 pm and 9 pm for each venue, and on multiple screens.
 Some are repeated; others will be screened only once.
 Question and Answer sessions occur at the end of many films.

-Films that have been created by regional filmmakers, and students are screened as part of our Locals Only and LAUNCH programs.
+Films that have been created by regional filmmakers, and students are screened as part of our Locals Only and Launch programs.
 We hope you will support our local talent!
-TalkBacks

 There are numerous parties and gatherings that bring you up close and personal with fellow filmgoers and AIFF filmmakers.